 Online and cyber security are absolutely crucial nowadays, especially considering just how much personal and professional data people choose to share online through social networks.
-You may think that only certain people can see your data, and that your devices are protected through firewalls and anti-virus software but these could be virtually useless defences against a very determined hacker.
-Luckily, there are plenty of extra steps you can take to protect your sensitive or valuable data.
+You may think that only certain people can see your data and that your devices are protected through firewalls and anti-virus software .
+Still, these could be virtually useless defences against a very determined hacker.
+Luckily, you can take plenty of extra steps to protect your sensitive or valuable data.
 One of the simplest, and also one of the most affordable methods, are encryption devices.

-Encryption devices are not just used by MI5 they actually have a lot of uses in everyday life by everyone from civil servants to high-flying business executives.
-In fact, anyone who owns a smartphone and want to keep it secure, just in case someone may be listening in or trying to steal data, will also find encryption devices really useful.
+MI5 does not just use encryption devices they have a lot of uses in everyday life by everyone from civil servants to high-flying business executives.
+In fact, anyone who owns a smartphone and wants to keep it secure, just in case someone may be listening in or trying to steal data, will also find encryption devices useful.
 Here are just 3 examples of the many situations in which these handy pieces of tech can be invaluable in everyday life:

 Transporting sensitive business information